boldingd/EclipsePhaseContent/TQZ-GC.md

 Decisions are made by open discussions and votes of the entire membership, facilitated through their social network; the same network is used to track tasks, coordinate operations, keep records, track member feedback and status, and interact with the public.

 Members are organized into *working groups*.
-Working groups usually form around specific areas (for example, all the GCs in a specific city), tasks (for example, securing their network, or improving immunogenic systems), or oganizations (for example, a specific team might organize themselves with a working-group).
+Working groups usually form around specific areas (for example, all the GCs in a specific city), tasks (for example, securing their network, or improving immunogenic systems), or organizations (for example, a specific team might organize themselves with a working-group).

 Among other tasks, permanent working groups currently exist to maintain and secure the GC social network; to develop defenses against TITAN threats; to secure and distribute necessary military hardware; and to train members in the skills they need, since most volunteers do not have military training.